 The scarring and inflammation in the kidney can only be seen with a microscope.
 Therefore, IgA nephropathy is normally only diagnosed after a sample (biopsy test of the kidney) is taken.

-There is no specific treatment.
-It is essential to control your blood pressure.
-The medicines used for blood pressure control with IgA nephropathy are angiotensin-converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs), eg losartan.
-Even if you don't have high blood pressure, ACE inhibitors and ARBs can reduce your risk of developing chronic kidney disease.
+- It is essential to control your blood pressure.
+The medicines usually used for blood pressure control with IgA nephropathy are angiotensin-converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs) - for example, losartan.
+ARBs are sometimes called angiotensin-II receptor antagonists.

-What is the outcome (prognosis)?
+What is the outlook?

 - About 1 in 3 people with IgA nephropathy develop chronic kidney disease.

 Did you find this information useful?